mlmatlock/goobook/README.rst

 - Go to Credentials from sidebar
 - Click Create Credentials from top, then OAuth Client ID in the dropdown
 - Choose Desktop app, enter any name you want, and hit create
-- save the client_id and client_secret to be used with goobook authenticate
+- click "Download JSON" and save the file to be used below

 To get access too more settings you can create a configuration file::